LearnTeachCode/js-intro-dom/3-event-challenges.md

 ## Challenge 5:

 For this game, the user should only be able to click on the *button*, not the entire page!
-Change the first part of your code so that the event listener is only "listening" on the button itself.
+Change the first part of your code so that the event listener is only "listening" on *the button itself*.

   1. First, you'll need to look in the HTML file to see how to identify the button!

-  2. Then you'll need to *switch out* the piece of your code that represents the whole body of the web page, and *replace* it with some code that represents the button.
+  2. Then you'll need to *switch out* the piece of your event listener code that represents the whole body of the web page, and *replace* it with some code that represents the button.

 <br/>